By Natalie Arch | AC JosepH Media Guest Blogger

 “Frankly, the RA makes all the difference in the world.
 They’re the ones that walk down the hallways, and check on the kid that’s sort-of not engaged, and maybe having trouble,” Cardona said.

-“It’s up to the RA to try to bring it through the student and say ‘Hey, do you need help, do you need an explanation?’ whatever it takes to succeed.
+“It’s up to the RA to try to bring it through the student and say, ‘Hey, do you need help, do you need an explanation?’
 Most students don’t need that, but the few times that you save the day makes all the difference in the world.”

 After being an RA, Cardona became involved in Rowan University’s student government.
 He then became the Student Government Association president in 1988-89.
 Cardona’s son, Daniel Cardona, also served as SGA president in 2016-17, making Joe and Daniel the only father-son pairing at Rowan University to ever serve as SGA president.